 California’s Department of Consumer Affairs maintains regulations of 76 professional boards including several education boards.
 Under this organization, licensed professionals must adhere to very strict guidelines when applying for their credential and keep them active.
 These California boards also have higher standards in comparison to other states, with a larger impact on those carrying occupational licenses.
 According to the Institute for Justice, these regulations result in nearly 200,000 job losses each year for licensed professionals.
 Teachers are one of the many occupations affected.
 With new budgeting changes, teachers specializing in K-12 who are affected by COVID-19 school closures will have an easier time completing their credential and permit requirements.

 The budget gives teachers who have passed their required licensing tests 11 years to complete any additional requirements.
 Previously, teachers had only 10 years to complete any additional credential or permit requirements after passing their initial teaching exam.
 As a result, more teachers in California districts will be able to continue teaching or applying for their first teaching positions without being hindered by COVID-19 closures.
-Even those upcoming teachers currently in credential programs are able to request a waiver that would allow them to finish their required coursework while teaching.
+Even those upcoming teachers currently in credential programs can request a waiver that would allow them to finish their required coursework while teaching.

 Related Article: What Do I Do If I Lost My Teaching License

 For teaching candidates still struggling with applications to their licensing board, the budget has also created a 120-day extension to file any missing application information to the California Commission on Teacher Credentialing.
-All of these changes are predicted to help solve the teacher shortage many schools are currently facing in the wake of COVID-19.
+All these changes are predicted to help solve the teacher shortage many schools are currently facing in the wake of COVID-19.

 Additional Licensing Revisions for School Staff